Elisabeth Kübler-Ross: Personal life

-In 1958, she married a fellow medical student and classmate from America, Emanuel "Manny" Ross, and moved to the United States.
+In 1958, she married a fellow medical student and classmate from the United States, Emanuel "Manny" Ross, and moved to New York.
 Together, they completed their internships at Long Island's Glen Cove Community Hospital in New York.
 After they married, she had their first child in 1960, a son named Kenneth, and in 1963, a daughter named Barbara.
-The marriage dissolved in 1979.
+The marriage ended in 1979.
+They remained friends until his death on December 9, 1992.